hsf-training/hsf-training-ssh-webpage/_episodes/01-introduction.md

 ```

 However, SSH has become much more powerful than this if you know how to use it
 correctly.
-In the following we will try to go through all the helpful features
+In the following, we will try to go through all the helpful features
 you should know when working remotely.

 But first we need to talk a bit about security, especially encryption.